Shola Mos-Shogbamimu: Publication

 Her first book, This Is Why I Resist: Don't Define My Black Identity, was published in January 2021.
 It aimed to address the nuances and intricacies of "race, racism and race inclusion" terminology.

 Death threats

-On 20 February 2023, Mos-Shogbamimu reported that she had received a "chilling" letter, ostensibly from the proscribed neo-Nazi terrorist group National Action that contained death threats directed at herself and her family, the same day transgender television personality India Willoughby reported receiving a similarly threatening letter from the same group.
-The following day, it was announced the Metropolitan Police's counter-terrorism command had launched an investigation into the threats.
+On 20 February 2023, Mos-Shogbamimu reported that she had received a "chilling" letter, ostensibly from the proscribed neo-Nazi terrorist group National Action, that contained death threats directed at her and her family, the same day that transgender television personality India Willoughby reported receiving a similarly threatening letter from the same group.
+The following day, it was announced that the Metropolitan Police's counter-terrorism command had launched an investigation into the threats.

 Personal life

 Shola Mos-Shogbamimu is married and has three daughters.
 She is a Christian.